House of Lean | Agile Scrum Master

 Common pillar interpretations include the following.

-• Flow or just-in-time - work is pulled based on demand and capacity, with small batches and limited WIP
+• Flow or Just-in-time - work is pulled based on real demand and available capacity, with smaller batches, lower work in progress, and less delay between idea and feedback

-• Built-in quality or jidoka - quality is ensured through prevention, automation, and stopping to fix problems
+• Built-in Quality or Jidoka - quality is created within the work through prevention, automation, fast detection, and stopping to fix meaningful problems before they spread

-• Fast feedback - short learning cycles through frequent integration, testing, and customer validation
+• Fast Feedback - short learning cycles through frequent integration, testing, review, and customer validation so decisions are grounded in evidence

 House of Lean foundation practices that create stability